john-b-yang/RPS-winter16/README.md

 #Rock Paper Scissors
-Implementation of Rock Paper Scissors that can be played over the internetthrough the use of socket programming and the client-server model.
+Implementation of Rock Paper Scissors that can be played over the internet through the use of socket programming and the client-server model.

 ##Protocol:
 To be implemented